kalavattam/2023_Greenlaw-et-al/results/2022-1101/notes-RNA-seq-spike-ins.md

 Anyway, we should expect to get the updated files and the link to the tecan repo sometime later today.

 Thanks,
 Kris

-<a id="notes-from-discussing-things-with-ag-as-i-put-together-the-message-to-bioconductormike-love"></a>
+<a id="notes-from-discussing-things-with-ag-as-i-put-together-the-first-message-to-bioconductormike-love"></a>
-### Notes from discussing things with AG as I put together the message to Bioconductor/Mike Love
+### Notes from discussing things with AG as I put together the first message to `Bioconductor`/Mike Love
 We want to assess the significant differences in normalized EXP versus normalize CTRL, e.g., assigning

 Given that we've depleted a tx termination factor, many genes have increased tx; however, where to set is not functionally obvious.